LynnieBee had this plea:

 I was wondering if you could blog about some dressing tips for short curvy girls?
 Tips on how to elongate the line of your body, emphasize curves without looking lumpy, you know, that kind of thing.
 That would be awesome!

 I had a few folks seconding the motion, so I could hardly refuse.
-Besides, just about ALL of us can use techniques that create long, lean lines, am I right?
 I’ll kick it off with a few suggestions, and then open the floor, as I’m hoping you all can provide further ideas for flattering a petite, curvy figure.

 - Belt and top in same color: Want to define that waist without halving yourself, which emphasizes smaller proportions?
 Try wearing a navy belt atop a navy sweater, or tying an olive green scarf around the waist of your olive green dress.
 All the cinching with none of the division.
 (Scarves and woven belts are more supple and forgiving, if you’re concerned about a stiff leather belt digging into your midsection.)